 - Middle East: purity, mourning, holiness

 Color theory comprises many distinct aspects.
 It demonstrates how people interpret colors as well as how colors contrast and complement each other.
 Color theory further includes the concepts, reactions, and emotions that colors convey.

 But there’s more to laying out your visual identity than picking your color(s).
 The basis of color theory is Newton’s color wheel.
 A color wheel is a useful tool for designers that need to pick colors that are harmonious.

 The color wheel is commonly classified according to color schemes.
 Choosing a color scheme for your brand can make or break your brand recognition.

-Therefore, marketers and designers should be acquainted with the following color theory examples:
+Therefore, marketers and designers should understand the specifics of color theory, which are:

-There are three colors, or more specifically shades, that are considered achromatic: white, grey, and black.
-The designs made combining these colors are known as colorless.
+There are three colors, or more specifically shades, which we call achromatic: white, grey, and black.
+The designs made combining these colors known as colorless.